sosuisen/git-documentdb/README.md

 Use GitDocumentDB to ...

-:nut_and_bolt: Develop offline-first applications using Git.
+:nut_and_bolt: Develop offline-capable applications using Git.

 :green_book: Manage JSON documents in Git repository by CRUD and collection APIs.